• Skip to main content

 You will connect the copper ground rod to the generator through a copper grounding wire.
 This copper wire is stripped and wrapped around a grounding bolt.
 Your generator should have a grounding bolt set up to make this easier.

-You will want to make sure to have plenty of copper wire to run to your grounding rod.
-It doesn’t have to be set up close to your generator or your house.
+You will want plenty of copper wire to run to your grounding rod.
+It doesn’t have to be close to your generator or house.
 Also, remember that all of this should be done with the generator off!

 For the grounding rod, you want to strip about twelve inches of the wire and then wrap it around the rod.
 You want the connection to be tight with no loose wires.
 You will need wire strippers and pliers to do this properly.